Rahulkhinchi03/kong-examples/README.md

 ```

 ### Step 2: Build the Docker Image

+We'll use the [Dockerfile](https://github.com/Treblle/treblle-kong/blob/main/Dockerfile) in the plugin folder to build a custom image of Kong with the Treblle plugin enabled:

 ```bash
 docker build -t k:v1 .
 ```

+This creates a custom Kong image tagged as "k" with the installed Treblle plugin.

 ### Step 3: Start the Container

+Run Docker Compose to start the Kong container with the plugin:

 ```bash
 docker-compose up -d
 ```
+After this step, your Kong Gateway should be up and running with the Treblle plugin enabled.

 ## Configuration Using Curl

 ### 1. Verify Plugin is Enabled

+Read the [Plugin Reference](https://docs.konghq.com/gateway-oss/2.4.x/admin-api/#add-plugin) and the [Plugin Precedence](https://docs.konghq.com/gateway-oss/2.4.x/admin-api/#precedence) sections for more information.

 ```bash
 curl -i -X GET http://localhost:8001/plugins/enabled
 ```

 ### 2. Create a Service

+Configure this plugin on a [Service](https://docs.konghq.com/gateway-oss/2.4.x/admin-api/#service-object) by making the following request on your Kong server:

 ```bash
 curl -i -X POST http://localhost:8001/services \
   --data "name=httpbin-service" \